 which not only enables them to discuss a broad range of technical and scientific issues, but also promotes interagency cooperation in food regulatory science.

-From time to time FSANZ also engages scientific experts from research agencies, universities and other organisations.
+FSANZ maximises our access to, and use of, external experts to provide advice on issues for which we do not have the specific technical or scientific expertise in-house.
+These experts may be from research agencies, universities and other organisations.
 Working with these experts helps to build our knowledge and facilitates a greater understanding and consensus on the science underpinning our work.

 Under the FSANZ Fellows program

 we have set up a network of experts to provide us with objective expert advice and critical review of our work.
 This program also helps to develop academic links and networks.